YeasinSE/Mystical-STD/scanner-sonar-infrastructure-node/README.md

   - `Notifying Via AWS SQS:` Finally, the infrastructure notifies stakeholders via aws SQS about the completion of the scanning process, providing relevant information and status updates.

-  - `Error Handling with Redis Pub/Sub:` In the event of system errors during scanning, the infrastructure publishes error messages to Redis using the publish/subscribe (Pub/Sub) model.
-This allows for efficient error handling and troubleshooting, ensuring timely resolution of deployment issues.

 Benefits of Deployer-Mystical-Infrastructure: